-When you go through a bankruptcy for the first time, you’re stepping into the unknown.
-Even with an attorney to help you, you might get anxious about some of the formal-sounding terms, processes, and documents that you encounter on a daily basis.
+When you go through bankruptcy for the first time, you’re stepping into the unknown.
+Even with excellent attorneys to help you, you might get anxious about some of the formal-sounding terms, processes, and documents that you encounter on a daily basis.

 Take a deep breath.
 No need to worry.
 Here are a few facts about the notice of appearance letter that should calm your fears:

 The notice of appearance letter is a routine document filed by many creditors in most bankruptcy cases.

 This filing is just one of many routine things that will happen during your bankruptcy case.
 Creditors will learn about your bankruptcy, and their attorneys may file a notice of appearance letters.
 It’s standard and normal.